xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

     The process of 'interference' develops a recipe 'R(i)' for a mouth state 'i' based on entry recipes

-                  ER = { R(i,k): k = 1...N }.
+                  ER = { op(i)(R(k)): k = 1...N }.

-    An entry recipe 'R(i,k)' implements the concatenation of 'op(i)(R(k))' as it must have been computed before by accumulation.
-For each variable 'v' in 'RV(i)' it must hold:
+    Let the entry recipe 'R(i,k)' implements the concatenation of 'op(i)(R(k))' (as developed by accmulation).
+The output recipe 'R(i)' depends on the determinacy of 'v', i.e.

-    (i)  If all recipes in ER produce 'v' by the same procedure 'v by R(i,k)', then this procedure *can* be overtaken into 'R(i)'.
-That is,

-               v in R(i) = v from R(i,k) for an arbitrary k

-    (ii) Else, the value of 'v' *must* be computed upon each entry and stored in an auxiliary variable.
-The recipe 'R(i)' for 'v' becomes
+                     /
+                     |  v by R(i,p)   if R(i,p) = R(i,q) for all p,q in P(i)

-               v in R(i) = A(v)
+         v in R(i) = |

-         where 'A(v)' is assigned upon each individual entry from any state 'k' by
+                     |  A(v)          else
+                     \

+    where 'P(i)' is the set of predecessor states of 'i'.
+Foreach 'v' where 'A(v)' is required an entry operations 'EO(i,k)' is required that stores the current value of 'v' in 'A(v)', i.e.

-              A(v) = v from R(i,k) for each k
+         EO(i,k) = { for each inhomogeneous 'v': A(v) = v by R(i,k) }

-It is the else case in this interference procedure that induces the necessity of multi-entry states.
+In the case of inhomogeneous entry recipes 'A(v)' requires that entry operations are performed.
+That is upon entry from each 'k' into 'i' the computed value of 'v' is stored in 'A(v)'.
+It is the existence of the entry operations 'EO(i,k)' that induces the necessity of multi-entry states.

 Before interference can be performed, all entry recipes must be determined.
 As long as this is not the case, 'R(i)' cannot be determined.
 In consequence, no successor state's recipe can be determined through accumulation.
 In other words,  a mouth state blocks any propagation of recipes as long as not all entry recipes are determined.

 The next section treats the recursive propagation of recipes by accumulation.
 It is conceivable, however, that at the begin of analysis all mouth states are undetermined.
-Even the initial state may be an undetermined mouth state.
-In that case, there are no springs.
-In that case, a so called 'dead-lock analysis' needs to be performed.
+Even the initial state may be an undetermined mouth state--so there are no springs.
+In that case, the analysis directly starts with a so called 'dead-lock analysis'.
 This is the subject of the next section but one.

 -------------------------------------------------------------------------------